 I'm also on Untappd - and so are my beers (Castle Bridge Brewing), if you're ever in the neighborhood to try one.

 I'm totally one of those guys who has a shelf full of games that nobody's ever heard of before.
-Unless they're into Eurogames.
+(Unless they're into Eurogames.)
 Regardless, you don't have to twist my arm very far to get me to sit down and unbox one with you.

 It's basically awesome.
 It's free (except when you're like me and keep buying gear).
 It gets you outside.
 If you've never played before, give it a try.
 At the worst, you're enjoying a nice hike through the woods, and smashing plastic things into trees.
 I don't have the strongest arm out there, but I've been holding my own in local leagues.
+I even bagged my first ace back in July.

 Definitely not a "gamer" in the colloquial sense...but I do enjoy the occasional stint with sports games (baseball / golf), and a good RPG every so often - assuming I have the time to spend with it.
 I also have a weakness for word games...but more the Letterpress / Puzzlejuice kind rather than the Words With Friends kind.